SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 ## Abstract (1000 chars)

-The Open Infrastructure technologies have become increasingly mature over the last years.
-Nevertheless, the management and operations of platforms at high quality continues to require DevOps teams with significant skills.
-The Sovereign Cloud Stack (SCS) project has been created with the goal to significantly lower the bar.
+Open Infrastructure technology has become increasingly mature.
+Nevertheless, high quality management and operations of open platforms continues to require DevOps teams with significant skills.
+The Sovereign Cloud Stack project has been created with the goal to significantly lower the bar.

-While the integration of a standardized operational stack helps the platform operations teams, it is only an important first step towards the goal.
+While the integration of a standardized operational stack helps the platform operations teams, it is only an important first step.

 The next step is to create strong communities that share operational practices and make them openly available.
 Documenting best practices, publishing the little